-• Shropshire Council Whistleblowing Hotline where confidential disclosures can be made.
-The contact number is 01743 252627.

-- an external auditor;

-- relevant professional bodies who regulate organisations (including the Ombudsman);

-- a solicitor;

-- the police;

-- Protect (Whistleblowing Charity) www.protect-advice.org.uk.
+- Shropshire Council Whistleblowing Hotline where confidential disclosures can be made.
+The contact number is 01743 252627. - an email to whistleblowing@shropshire.gov.uk - a letter to the Head of Audit, Shirehall, Abbey Foregate, Shrewsbury, Shropshire, SY2 6ND or to audit@shropshire.gov.uk - an external auditor; - relevant professional bodies who regulate organisations (including the Ombudsman); - a solicitor; - the police; - Protect (Whistleblowing Charity) www.protect-advice.org.uk.